Where to Vote

 - Regular Polls: On Election Day, November 9, Regular Polls will be open from 9 a.m. to 8 p.m.
 The City will be offering free transit on Election Day.

 - Advanced Polls: Anyone can vote early at Advanced Polls.
 Advanced Polls take place November 2, 3 and 4.
-Learn more about our drive-through polling station at City Hall, or the advanced poll locations located throughout the city.
+Learn more about Advanced Poll locations throughout the city.

 - Mobile Polls (Vote in Residence): Voters who are unable to visit a polling station due to disability or limited mobility can apply to have a representative come to them to cast their vote.
 Mobile Polls take place Monday, November 2 to Monday, November 9.
 The deadline to apply is Monday, October 19.